 Commodity Code

-The commodity code is the most important data field on the Supplementary Declaration (SD).
-It is the basis for most of the statistical information used by government departments, the European Commission, United Nations agencies and businesses.
+The commodity code is the most important field on the Supplementary Declaration (SD).
+It's the basis for most of the statistical information used by government departments, the European Commission, United Nations agencies and businesses.

-Every year, the European Commission publishes an updated list of commodity codes to accommodate changes in the tariff and statistical nomenclature on an international level.
-You must have the correct commodity code to file an Intrastat report.
-This eight-digit number identifies the type of goods which are the subject of a Dispatch or Arrival declaration.
+Each year, the European Commission publishes an updated list of commodity codes to reflect changes in international tariff and statistical nomenclature.
+You need the correct commodity code to file an Intrastat report.
+This eight-digit number identifies the type of goods in a Dispatch or Arrival declaration.
 See European Commission's Combined Nomenclature page for more information.

 For some EU subsidiaries, you can enter up to 10 digits in the Commodity Code field on an Item record.

-NetSuite can generate an EU Intrastat Dispatch or Arrival declaration for any of your EU subsidiaries, if you have installed the International Tax Reports SuiteApp in your NetSuite account.
+NetSuite can generate an EU Intrastat Dispatch or Arrival declaration for any of your EU subsidiary if you've installed the International Tax Reports SuiteApp.

 Enter the commodity code on the Tax Reporting subtab of the Item record.
-After entering a commodity code, click the Commodity Code Validation link.
-The system displays a message to let you know if the code is valid or not.
-Note that the validation only checks if the code is in the Combined Nomenclature (CN).
-The system does not check if the item and the code match.
-Be sure to assign the appropriate commodity code to the item.
-See European Commission's Combined Nomenclature page for more information.
+After you enter it, click the Commodity Code Validation link.
+The system tells you if it's valid, but only checks if the code exists in the Combined Nomenclature (CN).
+It doesn't check if the item and the code match.
+Be sure to assign the correct commodity code to the item.
+See the European Commission's Combined Nomenclature page for more information.

 For Netherlands, you can enter up to 10 digits in the Commodity Code field on an Item record.
-However, only the first 8 digits will be generated on the report.
+But, only the first 8 digits appear on the report.

 The Commodity Code field is available on the following Item types: